cosmob3/reusable-vue-componts-ach_7/README.md

   - X title
   - X text
   - X cta button
-  - X image
+  - image
   - X tags

 - X Set up props to pass information to the card component from the parent component/page

 - Use v-if to render a tag list

-- On your parent page (index.vue or App.vue), add an array of objects that contains information for a card
+- X On your parent page (index.vue or App.vue), add an array of objects that contains information for a card
-  - 3 cards
+  - X 3 cards
-  - 1 of them must not have a tag array
+  - X 1 of them must not have a tag array

 ## My Process